ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 -   Replication Transaction Grouping Option
     : This option sends logs to a sender thread by grouping multiple transaction to a single transaction when replication gap occurs.

+- Meta Logging Option
+  : This option records the sender meta and Restart SN information into files.

 > #### Considerations
 >